VIDEO | PAINTING 101 | TECHNIQUES | DISTRESS

 ARTICLE: Read our simple to understand "How to Get a Smooth Finish with Chalk Paint" guide and start painting like a seasoned DIYer in no time.

 Keeping the tips of your bristles moist will help them be more pliable and gentle as they lay down the paint.
 We also recommend feathering.
 Feathering is a painting technique that is going to help smooth out most of the paint strokes.
 With very light pressure and your brush angled up (not straight up and down), lightly brush over the paint smoothing out those heavy strokes.
-Watch Feathering Tutorial
+Watch Tutorial

 Since I can’t see what your painting I honestly have no idea.
 In most cases a single quart of paint has a coverage of roughly 140 sq/ft.
 Since you will likely being adding more than one coat of paint you’ll have to do some math on your part.
 Chalk paint spreads out quite smoothly and a little goes a long ways so a quart should be enough for a few medium to small projects.
 Watch Tutorial